 $60.00 - $79.99

 $100.00 - $299.99

-Include a copy of the packing slip and write the reason for the return, and if you would like a refund or exchange for a different item.
+If an item is damaged, defective, or incorrect, contact us and we will issue a Return Authorization.
+If the item is not damaged, defective, or incorrect, please include a copy of the packing slip and write the reason for the return, and if you would like a refund or an exchange.

-You will be responsible for the cost of shipping the item back to us (except in the case of a damaged, defective, or incorrect item).
-We recommend you use a carrier that provides you with a tracking number, such as UPS, FedEx or USPS Priority Mail.
+You will be responsible for the cost of shipping an item back to us.
+We recommend using carrier that provides you with a tracking number, such as UPS, FedEx, or USPS Priority Mail.